Decurity/semgrep-smart-contracts/README.md

-use-prefix-decrement-not-postfix | The prefix decrement expression is cheaper in terms of gas. use-prefix-increment-not-postfix | The prefix increment expression is cheaper in terms of gas. use-short-revert-string | Shortening revert strings to fit in 32 bytes will decrease gas costs for deployment and gas costs when the revert condition has been met. non-payable-constructor | Consider making costructor payable to save gas. non-optimal-variables-swap | Consider swapping variables using `($VAR1, $VAR2) = ($VAR2, $VAR1)` to save gas. inefficient-state-variable-increment | <x> += <y> costs more gas than <x> = <x> + <y> for state variables.
+use-prefix-decrement-not-postfix | The prefix decrement expression is cheaper in terms of gas. use-prefix-increment-not-postfix | The prefix increment expression is cheaper in terms of gas. use-short-revert-string | Shortening revert strings to fit in 32 bytes will decrease gas costs for deployment and gas costs when the revert condition has been met. non-payable-constructor | Consider making constructor payable to save gas. non-optimal-variables-swap | Consider swapping variables using `($VAR1, $VAR2) = ($VAR2, $VAR1)` to save gas. inefficient-state-variable-increment | <x> += <y> costs more gas than <x> = <x> + <y> for state variables.